What is Dobson’s Model of Classroom Management?

 1. Societies or countries whose constitutions give more rights to children tend to call for the stoppage of corporal punishments in schools.
 Thus, if more fundamental rights are bestowed on children, for example, the right to freedom and choice, it will be challenging to administer corporal punishment in schools.
 With this, citizens of these countries will abhor it.
 This is the reverse in societies where their constitutions don’t grant more fundamental rights to their children.

 2. Cultures that consider parents and teachers to be the helm of authority will likely favor the use of physical punishments and that nothing wrong will be seen about it.
-But those cultures which see the child have equal rights as any other adult are mostly those calling for the abolishment of punishments in school.
+But those cultures that see the child as having equal rights as any other adult are mostly those calling for the abolishment of punishments in school.

-3. Those who are fundamentalist like Dobson see corporal punishment as a God-sent solution to children misbehavior.
+3. Those who are fundamentalists like Dobson see corporal punishment as a God-sent solution to children’s misbehavior.
 By this, they advocate for the use of it both at home and in schools.
-But people who are moderately religious are those support the idea of banning physical punishment.
+However, people who are moderately religious are those who support the idea of banning physical punishment.

 Global Prevalence of Corporal Punishment